SlimBN/carthagejs/cli/README.md

 Note that you can still path the `_base_` argument as model name and `Command` will parse it for you to the first ext.
 This is useful when the command only takes one argument and that way you won't need to define `ext` for every command.

 #### Order of Commands
 Commands can be ordered based on `options.order`.
-Order refers to the order of appearance in the `mina help` output and it is an ascending order.
+Order refers to the order of appearance in the `carthage help` output and it is an ascending order.
 Note that negative orders are not allowed and an order of `-1` is reserved for the help command.
 ```javascript
 new Command(null, "new", { order: 2, ... }, (args, flags, callback) => {
 ```